AsynEIO: Asynchronous Monocular Event-Inertial Odometry Using Gaussian Process Regression: Related Work

-Another category of works directly processed event streams asynchronously \cite{hu2022ecdt, alzugaray2018asynchronous, alzugaray2020haste, clady2015asynchronous} and applied continuous-time state estimation methods to fuse asynchronous data.
-Unlike estimating discrete states, continuous-time estimation methods assume a continuous trajectory and approximates it through a set of basis functions.
-Interpolating on continuous trajectories, it can relate measurements observed at arbitrary times like multi cameras system \cite{yang2021asynchronous}, Lidar odometry \cite{zheng2024traj,dellenbach2022ct,wong2020data} and event camera \cite{wang2023event,liu2022asynchronous}.
-Mueggler \emph{et al.} \cite{mueggler2015continuous} firstly used cubic B-splines trajectory representation to directly integrate the information tracked by a given line-based maps.
-Furthermore, to estimate the absolute scale, they fused pre-integration IMU between adjacent control points and extended \cite{mueggler2015continuous} to point-based maps in \cite{mueggler2018continuous}.
-Lu \emph{et al.} \cite{lu2023event} proposed event-based visual-inertial velometer which leveraged a B-spline continuous-time formulation to fuse the heterogeneous measurements from a stereo event camera and IMU.
-Besides the B-spline method, GP regression models the system's motion state using GP and construct a GP prior between adjacent discrete states, like White-Noise-on-Acceleration (WNOA) prior \cite{barfoot2014batch} and WNOJ prior \cite{tang2019white}.
-Wang \emph{et al.} \cite{wang2023event} applied a motion-compensated RANSAC and WNOA motion prior to a stereo event-based VO pipeline.
-Comparing the above two continuous trajectory representations, Johnson \emph{et al.} \cite{johnson2024continuous} demonstrated the accuracy and computation time of WNOJ prior GP-based method and spline-based method are similar.
-Note that there is no work to implement the WNOJ prior to event-based odometry.
+Another category of works processed raw event streams asynchronously \cite{hu2022ecdt, alzugaray2018asynchronous, alzugaray2020haste, clady2015asynchronous} and applied continuous-time state estimation methods to fuse asynchronous data.
+As demonstrated by Cioffi \emph{et al.} \cite{cioffi2022continuous}, continuous-time estimation methods are normally superior to its discrete counterpart when the sensors are not strictly time-synchronized.
+Unlike estimating discrete states, continuous-time methods normally assume a continuous trajectory and approximates it through a set of basis functions.
+By interpolating on continuous trajectories, these methods can relate measurements observed at arbitrary times, such as in multi-camera systems \cite{yang2021asynchronous}, LiDAR odometry \cite{zheng2024traj,dellenbach2022ct,wong2020data} and event cameras \cite{wang2023event,liu2022asynchronous}.
+Mueggler \emph{et al.} \cite{mueggler2015continuous} first used cubic B-spline trajectory representation to directly integrate information tracked from line-based maps.
+They further extended their approach to point-based maps and fused preintegration measurements between adjacent control points to estimate absolute scale \cite{mueggler2018continuous}.
+Lu \emph{et al.} \cite{lu2023event} proposed an event-inertial velometer which leveraged a B-spline continuous-time formulation to fuse the heterogeneous measurements from a stereo event camera and IMU.
+Besides B-spline-based methods, GP regression models the system's motion state using GP and constructs a GP prior between adjacent discrete states, such as the White-Noise-on-Acceleration (WNOA) prior \cite{barfoot2014batch} and the WNOJ prior \cite{tang2019white}.
+Wang \emph{et al.} \cite{wang2023event} applied motion-compensated RANSAC and a WNOA motion prior to a stereo event odometry pipeline.
+Comparing the two continuous trajectory representations mentioned above, Johnson \emph{et al.} \cite{johnson2024continuous} demonstrated that the accuracy and computational cost of WNOJ prior GP-based methods and spline-based methods are similar.
+To the best of our knowledge, there is still a lack of work on GP-based event-inertial odometry using the WNOJ prior.